patrickbryant/patrickbryant.github.io/_posts/2021-01-26-renewables.md

 the cost per unit falls by a fixed percentage every time cumulative production increases by a fixed factor (typically measured as a percent per doubling).
 One of the primary functions of government is to subsidize the development and production of technologies until their unit prices are sufficiently low for market forces to take over.

 The Energy "Market"
 ------
+The energy market is not a normal market.
+Depending on where you live, you likely have no choice in where to send your money in exchange for electricty.